These are the most common causes of diarrhea The runs, backdoor trots, meals on wheels: Probably there are so many [...]

 Persons dealing with irritable bowel syndrome or other chronic intestinal disease may also know the combination of pain and sound.
 The gas, which is responsible for the sound, also irritates the inflamed intestinal mucosa during its movement.

-If you are worried about your intestinal noises or if they may even be accompanied by pain, you should observe them more closely.
-In the nutrition diary you can also note which other symptoms accompany the intestinal sounds.
-It is also instructive to find out what the intestinal flora - also known as microbiota - is like.
+If you are worried about your intestinal noises that are accompanied by abdominal pain, you should monitor them closely on a daily basis.
+In a nutrition diary, you can also note which other symptoms you may be experiencing in addition to intestinal sounds.
+It is also helpful to read more about intestinal flora – also known as microbiota – so you can better understand your digestive system.